Alleged plagiarism or academic dishonesty: What happens now?

 The letter may also provide supporting documentation to help you understand (and be able to respond to) the allegation.

-Step 2 - Preparing for the meeting
+Step 2 - Preparing for the meeting or your written response

 - You should prepare your response to the allegations.